 Only 15% of assessable SDG targets are on track - and more than a third are either stagnant or going in reverse.
 Among those off-track are core commitments to poverty eradication and climate action.
-Current projections estimate that almost 600 million people will continue to live in extreme poverty
+Current projections estimate that almost 600 million people will continue to live in extreme poverty in 2030, more than half of them women.

-Children play on a sandbag staircase that is part of the Tuvalu Coastal Adaptation Project.
-The project, financed by the Green Climate Fund, is designed to protect against rising sea levels and extreme weather events in 2030, more than half of them women.
 Progress is woefully inadequate on climate action, with global greenhouse gas emissions still rising when rapid and deep reductions are needed.